Psalm 40 – The Servant Comes to Do God’s Will

 They are more than can be numbered.

 a.
-Blessed is that man who makes the LORD his trust: This is a natural and appropriate thought flowing from what David just experienced.
+Blessed is that man who makes the LORD his trust: This is a natural and appropriate thought flowing from what David had just experienced.
 He knew by experience that trust – as shown by waiting patiently for the LORD – is blessed.

 i.
-“A man may be as poor as Lazarus, as hated as Mordecai, as sick as Hezekiah, as lonely as Elijah, but while his hand of faith can keep its hold on God, none of his outward afflictions can prevent his being numbered among the blessed but the wealthiest and most prosperous man who has no faith is accursed, be he who he may.”
+“A man may be as poor as Lazarus, as hated as Mordecai, as sick as Hezekiah, as lonely as Elijah, but while his hand of faith can keep its hold on God, none of his outward afflictions can prevent his being numbered among the blessed, but the wealthiest and most prosperous man who has no faith is accursed, be he who he may.”
 (Spurgeon)

 b.
-And does not respect the proud, nor such as turn aside to lies: David connected trusting God with moral conduct – in this case, the ability to discern and judge the character of others and act appropriately to them.
+And does not respect the proud, nor such as turn aside to lies: David connected trusting God with moral conduct – in this case, the ability to discern and judge the character of others and act appropriately toward them.
 Perhaps David’s crisis came from refusing to respect the proud or those who turn aside to lies.

 i.
 Does not respect the proud: “For the proud he uses the term that became the nickname for Egypt, the empty blusterer, Isaiah 30:7.”
 (Kidner)

 c.
-Many, O LORD my God, are Your wonderful works… and Your thoughts toward us cannot be recounted: David praised God as the worker of many wonderful works and for His thoughts toward His people.
+Many, O LORD my God, are Your wonderful works…and Your thoughts toward us cannot be recounted: David praised God as the worker of many wonderful works and for His thoughts toward His people.
 David knew that God thought about him (and His people), and thought about them favorably – otherwise there would be no blessing in those thoughts.

 i.
 “Creation, providence, and redemption, teem with wonders as the sea with life.”
 (Spurgeon)